grafana/opentelemetry-workshop/site/docs/lab2/grafana.md

 Traces are one of the building blocks of OpenTelemetry.
 Traces allow us to observe our system from the inside out.

-OpenTelemetry generates traces from our application, which we can explore from Application Observability.
+OpenTelemetry's instrumentation libraries generate traces from our application, which we can explore from Application Observability.

 ### Traces

-1. From the rolldice service, click on the **Traces** tab.
+1. From the _rolldice_ service overview, click on the **Traces** tab.

 1. In the traces list, click on a **Trace ID** to open the trace view, side-by-side.